Knowledge is power.

 Domestic abuse in LGBTQI+ relationships share similarities with other types of intimate partner relationships, however, there are unique factors such as ‘outing’ or the threat of ‘outing’ as a form of control and abuse associated with a person’s gender or sexuality.

 Abuse in LGBTQI+ relationships is underreported and research shows us we need to know more about these nuances.
+We’re starting to research and gather more Queer narratives of family violence - check some articles out here.

 Queer abuse occurs within the context of systemic oppression and abuse directed towards queer peoples and relationships in general.